-Numerous complications can result from HG if it is severe, not adequately treated or there is a delay in medical interventions.
+Numerous complications can result from HG if it is severe, not adequately treated, or there is a delay in medical interventions.
 Life-threatening complications such as a ruptured esophagus (throat) and Wernicke’s encephalopathy may occur after just 2-3 weeks of repetitive vomiting and malnutrition.
+HG is also a leading cause of premature birth, a 4-fold increased risk.

-However, most women have only temporary but still significant complications such as muscle atrophy, fatigue, constipation, sleep disturbance, depression, and gastric (throat/stomach) irritation.
 Long-term health problems have not been studied by many researchers thus far.
 Our research finds many health issues occurring before and after HG.
-Many postpartum issues are related to the severity of malnutrition and vomiting, thus women with excessive, uncontrolled symptoms for months will have a greater chance of complications.
+Many postpartum issues are related to the severity of malnutrition and vomiting; thus, women with excessive, uncontrolled symptoms for months will have a greater chance of complications.

 A few studies find prolonged stress, malnutrition and dehydration in the mother can put the unborn child at risk for chronic disease (e.g. diabetes, heart disease) in later life.
 This has been termed fetal or prenatal programming by researchers and few studies have looked at this specifically in HG women.